The market is changing daily. Stay on top of changes with our June Market Update »

 What is Server RAM?

-Let’s get back to the original question: So how much RAM does your dedicated server need?
+Let’s get back to the original question: So how much RAM does your dedicated server need in 2025?

 Although there’s no formula to find out the exact amount of RAM you’ll need, by knowing what the server will be used for, how much traffic you assume it will take on, and what applications it will be running, we can make a pretty good assumption of how much server RAM you will require.